+Formal checklist when you submit an application

+Please make sure to fully answer the questions in the application form in Espresso, and remember to submit your application within the deadline.

+Letter of Intent (LOI):

+- Have you included an LOI for each organisation?
+(Please note the special rule for Nordplus Higher Education) - Has the LOI been signed by the institution's legal representative and the project coordinator?

+Partners:

-Formal checklist when you submit an application Please make sure to fully answer the questions in the application form in Espresso, and remember to submit your application within the deadline.
-Letter of Intent (LOI): Have you included an LOI for each organisation?
-(Please note the special rule for Nordplus Higher Education) Has the LOI been signed by the institution's legal representative and the project coordinator?
-Partners: ☐ Is your institution eligible for support from the sub-programme? ☐ Project/network applications: Does the application include at least three participating organisations from three different countries?
-For Nordplus Nordic Languages: Does the application include at least two organisations from two different countries? ☐ Mobility applications: Does the application include at least two participating organisations from two different countries? ☐ For Nordplus Horizontal: Does the application include partners from at least two sectors?
-Budget: ☐ Applications for project/network grants within Nordplus Horizontal and Nordic languages must include a budget - you can find a template at www.nordplusonline.org.
-The budget must clearly indicate the costs to be covered by the Nordplus grant together with amounts and types of costs to be covered by self-financing.
-Remember that the budget is an important part of the assessment. ☐ If you apply for project/network grants under Nordplus Adult, Junior and Higher Education you must submit a budget template based on fixed unit cost categories - you can find these templates at www.nordplusonline.org.
-There is no need to include self-financing because these grants are based on unit costs.
-Remember that the budget is an important part of the assessment. ☐ If you are only applying for mobility funding, you do NOT need to include a budget.
+- Is your institution eligible for support from the sub-programme? - Project/network applications: Does the application include at least three participating organisations from three different countries?
+For Nordplus Nordic Languages: Does the application include at least two organisations from two different countries? - Mobility applications: Does the application include at least two participating organisations from two different countries? - For Nordplus Horizontal: Does the application include partners from at least two sectors?

-For further information please contact the Danish Agency for Science and Higher Education in Denmark.
+Budget:

+- Applications for project/network grants under any sub-programmes except for Nordplus Adult must include a budget - you can find a template at www.nordplusonline.org.
+However, if you are only applying for mobility funding, you do NOT need to include a budget. - Remember that the budget is an important part of the assessment.